Baobab: Social Impact

 Aduna Baobab Producer, Upper East Ghana

-528 women in Upper East Ghana are already working with Aduna to harvest their baobab fruits.
-176 women are also employed in our processing centre, receiving transformative additional income streams.
+Over 650 women producers in Upper East Ghana are already working with Aduna to harvest their baobab fruits.
+A further 200 women are also employed in our processing centre, receiving transformative additional income streams.

 Our case studies have shown an increase in annual income from £9 to £119, enabling the women to provide food, education, healthcare and other basic needs for their families.
-For families who are struggling to survive far beneath the poverty line of $1 a day, this additional income is truly transformative.
+While it may not seem like a lot in the West, for families living a subsistence lifestyle, this additional income is truly transformative.

 There are 800,000 women in Ghana – and 10 million across Africa – who can provide baobab fruit from the existing crop alone, which grows so abundantly, it currently goes mainly to waste.